Rugged Military PCB Connectors in Your Next Defense System

 The only PCB design package that unifies your design and component management tools in a single program.

 Design of military systems is governed by important standards on design, procurement, and assembly.
 Defense systems designers need access to tools that can streamline each of these critical processes.
 This isn’t limited to a finished electronic system, this applies to the PCB and the components that make it work.

 Military PCB connectors are one area that carry important standards on design and assembly.
-There are also standards that specify which connectors should be used in PCBs for defense systems.
-Designing to these standards takes software that can account for military-grade specifications as design rules and ease the pains associated with procurement.
+There are also standards that specify which connectors should be used in Printed Circuit Boards for defense systems.
+Designing to these standards takes software that can account for mil-spec connectors as design rules and ease the pains associated with procurement.